 I sent in my payment but received a second notice.
 What happened?

-I forgot to pay my assessment this year and it is not late February.
+I forgot to pay my assessment this year and it is now late February.
 What do I do to avoid collection fees?

 The HOA normally send accounts to collection sometime after March 1st.
-If you have not yet received a notice from our lawyer, send in your payment right away.
+If you have not yet received a notice from our lawyer, contact us at firstname.lastname@example.org to arrange payment and then send in your payment right away.
 If we receive the payment before the lawyer has charged any fees, we can cancel the action with the lawyer.
 If legal fees have already been assessed on your account, we will notify you of the additional amount due.
-If you have questions or concerns, please email us at firstname.lastname@example.org.
+If you have questions or concerns, please email us at email@example.com.
 Please include your name and property address in any correspondence.